-Petrol Petrol vap our
+Gasolin Gasoline Gasoline

+I vapour

-1999 and 2000 and 1999 and 2000 and
+1999 1999 2000 and and 1999 2000

+and and and

 before later before later

 Benzene 1) 2.5 0.8 1 0.3

 Toluene 15 12.5 3 2.5

 Xylene - - 0.5 0.5

+Gasolin e Gasolin vapour Gasoline vapour

+1999 2000 and and 1999

+and and

+before later before later

-Aliphatic hydrocarbons (non- 35 60 95 97
+Aliphatic hydrocarbons 35 60 95 97

-halogenated)
+(non-halogenated)

-Aromatic hydrocarbons (non- 65 40 5 3
+Aromatic hydrocarbons 65 40 5 3

-halogenated)
+(non-halogenated)

-1) A factor of 1.2 was used to convert the volume percentage of benzene to the weight percentage.
+) A factor of 1.2 was used to convert the volume percentage of benzene to the weight percentage.

-Although there is no information on structural research regarding the enforcement of these internationally-applicable agreements, based on the best available information it is assumed that structural violation of these requirements concerning motor petrol does not occur in the Netherlands.
-In Belgium, it appeared that petrol indeed contained less than 1% of benzene by volume in 2000, while in 1999, this was still more than 1% by volume (FAPETRO 1999 & 2000).
-Several of the emission profiles linked to petrol or petrol vapour have therefore been modified.
+Although there is no information on structural research regarding the enforcement of these internationally-applicable agreements, based on the best available information it is assumed that structural violation of these requirements concerning motor gasoline does not occur in the Netherlands (Ligterink, 2020).
+In Belgium, it appeared that gasoline indeed contained less than 1% of benzene by volume in 2000, while in 1999, this was still more than 1% by volume (FAPETRO 1999 & 2000).
+Several of the emission profiles linked to gasoline or gasoline vapour have therefore been modified.
 Based on the available information (EU, 2002 & FAPETRO 1999 & 2000; Machrafi & Mertens, 1999; Shell, 2000), it was decided to use two emission profiles for benzene and benzene vapour, one before 1999 and one after.
 Because the benzene content had not yet been changed in the Netherlands in 1999 (Machrafi and Mertens 1999) it was decided to implement the changes based on analyses in Belgium (FAPERTRO 2000) in the expectation of the research in the Netherlands, which hopefully will be conducted in the near future.
 According to European legislation, every Member State must report on fuel quality during the previous year on June the 30th of every year.
 The Dutch monitoring results are published on the EU-website.
 Table 3B shows the emission profiles for the statistical year 1999 and before, and for the statistical year 2000 and afterwards.

 Uncertainties of road transport emissions were estimated in two studies.
-In 2013, TNO carried out a study to improve the knowledge on uncertainties of pollutant emissions from road transport

-(Kraan et al., 2014).
-Using a jack-knife approach, the variation in the different input variables used for estimating total NO_x emissions from Euro-4 diesel passenger cars was examined, including emission behaviour of the vehicles, on-road driving behaviour and total vehicle kilometres driven.
+In 2013, TNO carried out a study to improve the knowledge on uncertainties of pollutant emissions from road transport (Kraan et al., 2014).
+Using a jack-knife approach, the variation in the different input variables used for estimating total NOx emissions from Euro-4 diesel passenger cars was examined, including emission behaviour of the vehicles, on-road driving behaviour and total vehicle kilometres driven.
 It was concluded that the 95% confidence interval lies at a 100% variation in emission totals if all aspects are added up.
 It is unclear if these results hold for more recent or older generations of (diesel) passenger cars.

 Test procedures have been improved in recent years, but the number of vehicles tested has decreased over the years.
 This method to determine uncertainties proved to be time-consuming.
-Therefore it was decided to use an expert-based approach to estimate overall uncertainties or road transport emissions.
+Therefore it was decided to use an expert-based approach to estimate overall uncertainties of road transport emissions.
 In 2016, an expert workshop was organized with the members of the Task Force Transportation in the Dutch PRTR to discuss and estimate the uncertainties in the activity data and emission factors used for the emission calculations for the transport sector.
 Uncertainties were estimated at the level of the NFR source categories.
 The setup and outcomes of the workshop are described in Dellaert & Dröge (2017).
 The report also compares the estimates resulting from the workshop to estimates reported by other countries and default estimates from the Emission inventory guidebook.
 The resulting uncertainty estimates for road transport are provided in table 3C.